 The restriction goes on with the function body.
 The key points are that

 Is it possible to define a meaningful function with such restrictions?
 Because constexpr functions can not have a conditional like if or a loop.
 Yes.
-Have a look at the constexpr functions in the post Constant expressions with constexpr.
-Only the functions getAverageDistance requires the C++14 standard.
+Look at the constexpr functions in the post Constant expressions with constexpr.
+Only the function getAverageDistance requires the C++14 standard.

 Fortunately, we have the ternary operator and recursion in C++.
 Therefore, I can implement the gcd algorithm as a constexpr function.